quasarswastik/Design/README.md

 Hi :wave:

 My name is Swastik and I'm a software engineer based in Perth, Western Australia.
-I am currently leading tech implementation for major capital projects using variety of platforms and tools.
-I have interest in data however, I am software engineer at heart.
+I am currently leading tech implementation for major capital projects' business transformation.
+I am a software engineer at heart and have an interest in data.

 Here's some of my work experience: <br>
 🌟 Senior Data & AI Consultant/Engineer at Deloitte <br>